Agent Roles

 -roles "jobs"

-If some of your Agents are running with either the proxy-consume or the proxy-produce role then you will need to update your Apache Kafka client configuration to indicate which set of Agents you want to target.
+If some of your Agents are running with either the proxy-consume or the proxy-produce role then you will need to update your Apache Kafka client configuration to indicate which set of Agents you want to target based on whether your client is a Producer or Consumer.

-• For a Kafka consumer which wants to target only the Agents that have set a proxy-produce role, add ,warpstream_proxy_target=proxy-produce at the end of your client_id
+• For a Kafka consumer application that needs to target Agents running the proxy-consume role, add ,warpstream_proxy_target=proxy-consume to the end of your client_id.

-• For a Kafka consumer which wants to target only the Agents that have set a proxy-consume role, add ,warpstream_proxy_target=proxy-consume at the end of your client_id
+• For a Kafka producer application that needs to target Agents running the proxy-produce role, add ,warpstream_proxy_target=proxy-producer to the end of your client_id.

-For more information about how to configure your Apache Kafka client with additional WarpStream features, see:
+For more information about how to configure your Apache Kafka client with additional WarpStream features like role target, see our Configuring Kafka Client ID Features documentation.

 Last updated